rjdekker/MHI2MQTT/README.md

 ![MHI2MQTT Topics & Values](../master/docs/images/MHI2MQTT_topics&values.jpg)

 The default topic <i>statusRoomtemp</i> will be updated with the ambient temperature (in degrees Celsius) every ~6 seconds.
-Various string payloads can be send to the service topic and the system will respond as follows:
+Various service commands can be send to the service topic and the system will respond as follows:

 ![MHI2MQTT Service commands](../master/docs/images/MHI2MQTT_service-commands.jpg)